datamade/how-to/django/recaptcha.md

 # Set up Google reCAPTCHA in a Django app
 Google's reCAPTCHA protects public-facing forms from the bots (like a sign up form).
 This guide will walk you through how to set up a production-ready reCAPTCHA in a Django/Docker/Heroku application.
 See [the reCAPTCHA documentation](https://developers.google.com/recaptcha/intro) for more details about reCAPTCHA itself.

-Each application requires a unique reCAPTCHA.
-Anytime you want to add a reCAPTCHA to your app, you'll need to create a new one for production.
-In addition to your unique reCAPTCHA, Google provides a test reCAPTCHA that you can use for automated testing and local development.

 There are two ways you can implement a reCAPTCHA in a Django app:
 1. Use [the `django-recaptcha` plugin](https://pypi.org/project/django-recaptcha/).
 This is the recommended approach for use cases.
 2. Implement the reCAPTCHA in your view and template.

 This guide assumes that you have an existing form, or have created a new form prior to starting.
-You'll first implement the test reCAPTCHA.
+You'll first implement a test reCAPTCHA.
 Once this is setup, it will be easy to reconfigure your application to use a real reCAPTCHA.

 - [How it works](#how-it-works)
 - [Set up the test reCAPTCHA](#set-up-the-test-recaptcha)